balwinderSingh1989/androidBestLocationTracker/README.md

 </p>
 ========================

-Android Simple Location Tracker is an Android library that helps you get user best  location with a object named `BaseLocationStrategy` that would give a accurate location using accuracy alogirthm.
+Android Best Location Tracker is an Android library that helps you get user best  location with a object named `BaseLocationStrategy` that would give a accurate location using accuracy alogirthm.